Travel Report: Firstsite Art Gallery, Colchester.

-May 2019.
 Firstsite Art Gallery’s mission is to “inspire people through innovative art and culture”.
-A visit here begins in this massive main hall, home to a stylish gift shop and the We Walk the Line Café.
+A visit here begins in this massive main hall, home to a stylish gift shop and We Walk the Line Café.
 I can personally vouch for the tea and cake.
-A team of friendly receptionists are on hand to give you an overview of the current shows.
+I’d recommend checking in with one of the receptionists before you walk around.
+They’re really friendly and happy to give you some info about the current exhibitions.

-The exhibition at Firstsite documents the efforts of artist Gillian Wearing, who created the amazing Millicent Fawcett Statue, which was added to Parliament Square in 2018.
-This was of particular interest to me, as I’d actually seen the statue myself in person just a week before during my London adventures.
+The exhibition documents Gillian Wearing’s creation of the bronze statue, added to London’s Parliament Square in 2018.
+This was of particular interest to me, as I’d actually seen the statue in person just a week before coming to Colchester.

-The exhibition is basically a behind-the-scenes look at how Wearing made the statue, with photographs, diary notes, research info, 3D prints and even a mock up of the statue itself.
-There are also a few original items from Fawcett’s life, along with a broader look at other influential suffragists of the time, many of whom made their way onto the statue’s plinth.
+The exhibit features in-progress photographs, diary notes, research info, 3D prints and even a mock up of the statue itself.
+There are also a few original items from Fawcett’s life, along with a broader look at other influential suffragists of the time.
+Many of whom made their way onto the statue’s plinth.

-Firstsite obviously gets a fair amount of school group traffic.
-And it was cool to see that having been through the Millicent Fawcett exhibition, kids are then asked to sit down and have a think about what they would campaign for in today’s muddled political climate.
-Oh boy, I’d love to see some of the entries made at this table!
+Firstsite gets a fair amount of school group traffic.
+I thought it was cool to see that teachers ask their kids to sit down and think about what they would campaign for in today’s muddled political climate.
+Oh boy, I’d love to see some of the ideas born at this table!

-Firstsite Art Gallery is free to enter, though I think it’s only right to support them with either a stop in the cafe, or a knick knack from the gift shop.
-If you’re in Colchester come and see what’s going on, they’re open seven days a week from 10:00-17:00.
+Firstsite Art Gallery is free to enter, though I think it’s only right to support them with a donation.
+Alternatively, maybe grab a bite in the cafe or pick up something from the gift shop.
+Normally, they open seven days a week from 10:00-17:00.
 Here’s their website.

 To read about my visit to The Millicent Fawcett Statue, take a peek at my travel report from Parliament Square in London.

-For more on my adventure in this pretty English town, check out my other travel reports from Colchester.
+For more on my adventures in this pretty English town, check out my other travel reports from Colchester.

 Or maybe search further afield with my articles from all around England.